Italian Language Lessons

 Buyer not available

-The U.S. Embassy in Quito, Ecuador, is seeking qualified contractors to provide Spanish and English language training services for its staff and their families, as outlined in Solicitation Number 19EC7525Q0001.
-The contract will cover an initial base year with options for four additional years, requiring approximately 1,600 teaching hours annually through both individual and group classes.
-This initiative aims to enhance the linguistic competencies of embassy personnel, thereby improving communication and operational effectiveness in their diplomatic roles.
+The U.S. Department of State, through the U.S. Embassy in Quito, Ecuador, is seeking qualified contractors to provide Spanish and English language training services for embassy employees and their family members.
+The contract will encompass an initial base year with options for four additional years, requiring an estimated total of 1,600 teaching hours annually, delivered through both individual and group classes.
+This initiative aims to enhance the linguistic competencies of embassy staff, thereby improving communication and operational effectiveness in their diplomatic roles.
 Interested bidders must submit their quotations electronically by April 2, 2025, and are encouraged to attend a pre-solicitation meeting on February 28, 2025.
-For further inquiries, contact Deryl van Coblijn at quitoprocurement@state.gov or by phone at 59323985106.
+For further inquiries, contact Deryl van Coblijn at quitoprocurement@state.gov or by phone at +59323985106.